varshitha-acog/reForge/docs/source/index.rst

 ---------------------------

-   The reForge source code is hosted on GitLab at: https://github.com/DanYev/reforge
+   The reForge source code is hosted on GitHub at: https://github.com/DanYev/reforge

-The reForge Python package provides a comprehensive suite of utilities designed for MD simulations, analysis, and data processing workflows.
-It features optimized mathematical routines, GPU‐accelerated computations, and a variety of helper tools to streamline file I/O and data manipulation.
+The reForge Python package offers a set of tools for MD simulations, analysis, and data processing.
-Developed to support advanced research projects in simulation and analysis, reForge is available for public use under the GNU V3 License.
+It includes optimized math routines, GPU-accelerated computations, and various helper tools to make simulation setup and data handling easier.
+Created to aid advanced research in simulation and analysis, reForge is available to the public under the GNU V3 License.

 What's in reForge?
 ------------------

-In a nutshell, the key components of reForge are:
+Here are the main features of reForge:

 - **Python package for Molecular Dynamics:**
-  Easy to use workflows for set-up, MD simulation and analysis of large biomolecular systems.
+  Provides easy-to-use workflows for setting up, running, and analyzing MD simulations of large biomolecular systems.

-- **User friendly:**
+- **User-friendly Interface:**
-  One of the motivations behind reForge was to provide a user- and beginner-friendly interface for managing potentially hundreds or thousands of MD simulations.
-Examples of basic workflows can be found here `workflows <https://github.com/DanYev/reforge/tree/main/workflows>`_.
+  Designed to be accessible for both beginners and advanced users, making it easier to manage numerous MD simulations.
+  Check out some basic workflows here: `workflows <https://github.com/DanYev/reforge/tree/main/workflows>`_.

 - **Optimized Mathematical Routines:**
-  Tools that leverage GPU and Cython acceleration for analysis tasks, significantly reducing computation times.
+  Utilizes GPU and Cython acceleration to speed up analysis tasks, significantly reducing computation times.

 For New Users